Skip to main content

 Writing for PS since 2003

-Barry Eichengreen, Professor of Economics at the University of California, Berkeley, is a former senior policy adviser at the International Monetary Fund.
+Barry Eichengreen, Professor of Economics and Political Science at the University of California, Berkeley, is a former senior policy adviser at the International Monetary Fund.
 He is the author of many books, including In Defense of Public Debt (Oxford University Press, 2021).

 3. Mohamed A. El-Erian